Floral tributes left at scene of house fire where mother and three children died

 A 43-year-old woman and three of her children, a 15-year-old girl and two boys aged eight and four, died at the scene of the blaze which gutted two homes in Tillett Close, Stonebridge, in the early hours of Saturday.

-A 41-year-old man was arrested in the early hours outside the houses and remained in custody on Saturday afternoon.
+A 41-year-old man was arrested in the early hours outside the houses and police confirmed he remained in custody on Sunday afternoon.

 On Sunday morning, the road outside the terraced houses remained cordoned off, with two fire engines still at the scene.